Eulanda/EulandaConnect/docs/general/Installation.md

 # Update your Installation

 After the module installation is completed, about 200 functions of EulandaConnect are available.
-These cover the various areas such as image manipulation, sending messages via Telegram, MSSQL data backups to NAS, FTP and SFTP, control of the EULANDA ERP Softawre and much more.
+These cover the various areas such as image manipulation, sending messages via Telegram, MSSQL data backups to NAS, FTP and SFTP, control of the EULANDA ERP Software and much more.
-To update the module in the future, enter the following commands in the Powershell console:
+To update the module in the future, enter the following commands in the PowerShell console:

 `PS C:\Users\Administrator>`